Our roots

 Today, Hélène has taken over.
 Together, we want to maintain this heritage while expanding our range of plant-based colors.

-Hand-dyed pieces are gently dipped into the vat.
+Some of our products are dyed using an artisanal process carried out in Picardie - France.
+Garments are gently dipped into the vat.
 It takes around 6 dye baths to achieve the desired tone depth.

-Plant colors
+Natural colors

 Photo credit: Tamara Seilman